 Rice, Black Beans and Pork Chops: a typical Latin American or Caribbean meal that is rich in flavors, and also nutritious.
 This is by far one of my favorite comfort foods.
 The Spanish word for pork chops is “chuletas.”
 My husband, just to kid around pronounces it “shoo letha”, which he says sounds like shoe leather!
 He is just kidding of course, he actually loves them.

-This is a meal that is easy to prepare, especially if you have a rice cooker and a microwave oven.
-If you don’t own either, don’t worry, you can still make this delicious meal in about 30 minutes.
-This is one of the meals I go to when I am pressed for time.
+This meal is easy to prepare, especially if you have a rice cooker and a microwave oven.
+If you don’t own either, don’t worry, you can still make it in 30 minutes.
+This is one of my go to’s when I’m pressed for time.
 Who isn’t pressed for time these days?

 Now, I would like to begin by saying that every Latin American household I have dined in has their favorite way of preparing/seasoning black beans and pork chops.
 The black beans recipe on this blog, is one that I have been tweaking over the last 10 years or so.

 I also want to share with you that as a child I did not like black beans!
 Yup, that’s right, I didn’t.
 I learned to like them in my 20’s.
 Life has a sense of humor, and now black beans are one of my favorite things to eat.
 When making black beans, I always season them with my homemade recaito and sofrito which I keep frozen in ice cube trays ready to go.
 I also use the canned black beans because it cuts down on the cooking time considerably.
 My black bean recipe below is my super fast one, made in the microwave.
 If you have some time I have a stove top version too.
 I like to take two slices of bacon cut into small pieces and about 2 tablespoons of finely chopped onion.
 Sauté them in a sauce pan until the bacon is just cooked and the onions are translucent.
 Add the beans and other ingredients listed below and simmer until you are ready to serve.